Sultanate of Mit Ghamr

 The Sultanate of Mit Ghamr (سلطنة ميت غمر, Salṭanat Mīt Ghamr) was a sultanate declared by the city of Mit Ghamr in the Dakahlia Governorate following its declaration of independence from the Egyptian Sultanate, which was under British occupation during the 1919 Egyptian revolution.
 Ahmed Bey Abdo was installed as its sultan, and the sultanate lasted for two weeks.
 The Sultanate of Mit Ghamr is considered one of the independence movements that arose in Egypt during this period, along with the Republic of Zefta, the Kingdom of Faraskur, and the Empire of Minya.

+Background

+In 1882, Britain occupied Egypt under the pretext of protecting its interests after Egypt failed to repay debts that began under Sa'id Pasha and worsened under Isma'il Pasha.
+In 1914, Britain deposed Abbas II and appointed Hussein Kamel as an independent Sultan under British protection, ending the Egyptian Khedivate, which had been under Ottoman control.
+The new government and subsequent administrations consisted of weak or fully pro-British figures.
+This led local populations in several cities to establish their own self-governing administrations to resist British rule.
+These separatist governments were part of a wider popular uprising movement, especially following the exile of Saad Zaghlul and his colleagues to Malta in 1919.

 The Rise of an Independent Sultanate

 A report in the British journal The Near East, concerning the wave of unrest in Egypt following the exile of Saad Zaghlul and his companions, stated that Mit Ghamr was among the cities experiencing unrest and that it had declared its independence.

 Following the 1919 revolution, the city of Mit Ghamr declared its independence from the Egyptian Sultanate, then ruled by Sultan Fuad I, and formed a political entity known as the "Sultanate of Mit Ghamr."
 Ahmed Bey Abdo was chosen as its sultan, and students from secondary and higher schools who had not been arrested, along with a number of workers, were appointed to the National Guard, while a local government was formed from notables.
 During this period, the city's district officer, Omar Bey Wahbi, and his men remained in their homes.